Frequently Asked Questions

 Number Portability

-Number portability is not available in Niger.
+Niger does not offer number portability.
 Mobile numbers remain tied to their original network operators, simplifying message routing but limiting consumer flexibility.

 Sending SMS to Landlines

-Sending SMS to landline numbers is not supported in Niger.
-Attempts to send messages to landline numbers will result in delivery failure and API error responses (400 response with error code 21614).
-Messages will not appear in logs and accounts will not be charged for failed attempts.
+Niger does not support sending SMS to landline numbers.
+Attempts to send messages to landline numbers result in delivery failure and API error responses (400 response with error code 21614).
+Messages will not appear in logs and your account will not be charged for failed attempts.

 Consent and Opt-In

-Explicit Consent Required: You must obtain and document explicit opt-in consent before sending marketing or non-essential messages.
+Explicit Consent Required: Obtain and document explicit opt-in consent before sending marketing or non-essential messages.
 Best practices include:

 HELP/STOP and Other Commands